danaFlorescu/bitcoin-ticker/README.md

 # bitcoin-ticker
-My solution to the Angela Yu's Bitcoin challange
+My solution to the Angela's Yu Bitcoin challange